Exploring Baja: A 21-Day Camping Adventure

 Camping in Cactus Wonderland

-We left Fidel’s Palapas, just south of San Quintín, shortly after 10:00.
-About noon as we were contemplating lunch we found Restaurant El Sacraficio.
+After a night on the beach at Fidel’s Palapas just south of San QuintĂn, we were on the road shortly after 10:00.
+About noon as we were contemplating lunch, we found Restaurant El Sacrificio.
 One thing I like about traveling in Baja is discovering places to eat.

-North of the border it’s francizes surrounded by acres of asphalt with young kids behind the counter.
+North of the border it’s franchises surrounded by acres of asphalt with young kids behind the counter.
 When you order a Big Mac, you know exactly what to expect.
-Here it’s small family run establishments by the side of the road with the charm of the rural Baja, with posters about the Baja races and local treats.
+Here it’s small family-run establishments by the side of the road with the charm of rural Baja, with posters about the Baja races and local treats.
 The food always seems to be delicious.
-We were the only guest for lunch today.
+We were the only guests for lunch.
 Excellent food and the opportunity to practice my broken Spanish.
 After lunch we were back on the road.

 Shortly before reaching the town of Cataviña we pulled off onto a dirt road and explored possibilities to camp.
 We had camped here three years ago on our previous trip.

-I wanted to return to spend a couple of days exploring the desert here.
+I wanted to return to spend a couple days exploring the desert.
 One of the apps we use for navigation, iOverlander, suggested that there were several locations suitable for camping.
 We explored a couple of dirt roads before settling on a spot.
 It was just short of 3:00 when we parked the rig.

 This would give me two sunsets and two sunrises for photography.
 Temperatures were also more pleasant in the morning and evening, running about 65 degrees at sunrise.
 By mid-afternoon the temperature was 85 in the shade and 95 inside the camper.
 During the heat of the day we pulled out our journals and books and hunkered down in the shade.